temporalio/documentation/docs/explanation/introduction.md

 A timeout property sets the maximum interval that is acceptable between two expected actions that must take place.
 Each timeout property has a default value, but can be customized in [Workflow Execution Options](#what-are-workflow-options)

-### Workflow Execution Timeout

-This is the maximum time that a Workflow Execution can be executing for (have an Open status) including retries and any usage of [Continue As New](#continue-as-new).
-**The default value is set to 10 years.**
-If this timeout is reached then the Workflow Execution will change to a Timed Out status.

-This timeout is most commonly used for stopping the execution of a [cron scheduled Workflow](#cron-schedule) after a certain amount of time has passed.
-This timeout is different from the [Workflow Run timeout](#workflow-run-timeout).

-### Workflow Run Timeout

-This is the maximum amount of time that a single Workflow Run is restricted to.
-**The default is set to the same value as the [Execution timeout](#execution-timeout).**

-This timeout is most commonly used to limit the execution time of a single [cron scheduled Workflow Execution](#cron-schedule).
-If this timeout is reached and there is an associated Retry Policy, the Workflow will be retried before any scheduling occurs.
-If there is no Retry Policy then the Workflow will be scheduled per the [cron schedule](#cron-schedule).

-### Workflow Task Timeout

-This is the maximum amount of time that the Server will wait for the Worker to start processing a [Workflow Task](#workflow-task) after the Task has been pulled from the Task Queue.
-**The default value is 10 seconds.**

-This timeout is primarily available to recognize whether a Worker has gone down so that the Workflow Execution can be recovered on a different Worker.
-The main reason for increasing the default value would be to accommodate a Workflow Execution that has a very long Workflow Execution History that could take longer than 10 seconds for the Worker to load.

 ### Workflow Task